weavejester/cljfmt/README.md

   Clojure files.
 Defaults to checking `src` and `test`, except in Leiningen where the `:source-paths` and `:test-paths` keys are used instead.

+  Paths can also be passed as command line arguments.
+If the path is `-`, then the input is STDIN, and the output STDOUT.

 ## License